Further reading

 Standish, C. D., Dhuime, B., Hawkesworth, C.J., Pike, A. W. G. 2015.
 A Non-local source of Irish Chalcolithic and Early Bronze Age gold.
 Proceedings of the Prehistoric Society.
 81. 149-177.
 CUP.

 Stead, I. M. 1985.
-Celtic Art.
+Celtic Art in Britain before the Roman Conquest.
+1st ed.
 London, British Museum Press.

 Stead, I.M.
 1991.
 The Snettisham treasure: Excavations in 1990.
 Antiquity 65, 447–64